fourlin88/CleaningDataProject/CodeBook.md

 * Unzip this file and rename this directory "UCI HAR Dataset" to "data"
 * Open and read README.txt inside "data" directory to find the characteristic of the data.

-* Here is how the prgram works (run_analysis.R)
+* Here is the detail of variables being used in the program: run_analysis.R
- 1. Firstly Read train data:
+ 1. Firstly, read train data:
     X_train.txt, y_train.txt, subject_train.txt from the "./data/train" folder.

     Read test data:
     X_test.txt, y_test.txt, subject_test.txt from the "./data/test" folder.

-    here is the summary of the data file and the variable names including dimension.
+    Here is the summary of the data file and the variable names including dimension for this step.

 -